ghorbani-mohammad/ghorbani-mohammad/README.md

 - 💬 Ask me about Django and DRF
 - 📫 How to reach me: Twitter
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: 3 years ago, I decided to change my professional language from PHP to Python.
-These days I also think about same decision and switch to JS/NodeJS world
+These days I also think about same decision and switch to JS/NodeJS world.

 ### 📝 My recent posts on the Medium